bassrehab/bassrehab.github.io/_posts/2021-03-18-distributed-system-design.md

 The shift from "design for failure" to "design for safe change" has an organizational consequence: **the deployment path is now critical infrastructure**.

-In the traditional model, deployment was a necessary evil—the process of getting code from development to production.
+In the traditional model, deployment was a necessary evil - the process of getting code from development to production.
 The real engineering happened in building the system.

 In the safe-change model, the deployment infrastructure is where the hard problems live: